arafferty10/botOne/README.md

 Twitter bot that looks for a single tweet with #MAGA and sends a random response to the user

+###language.JSON

+List of all languages that can be used with Watson Translate API

 ### LedBlink

 Simple LED blink for Arduino board using Johnny-Five library